isc-projects/bind9/doc/notes/notes-current.rst

   not implemented when the BIND 9 networking stack was refactored in 9.16.
   The missing functionality has been re-implemented and outgoing zone transfers now time out properly when not progressing. :gl:`#1897`

+- The statistics counter representing the current number of clients awaiting recursive resolution results (``RecursClients``) could be miscalculated in certain resolution scenarios, potentially causing the value of the counter to drop below zero.
+This has been fixed.
+  :gl:`#3147`